 - Follow-up: following up with results or actions taken after negative or positive feedback shows customers that your company actively listens and acts on feedback.

 How to use customer feedback

 1. Use customer feedback to improve your products

 After processing your customers’ feedback you will have concrete data that can be used to improve the functionality of your product.

 For example, if the consensus among respondents is that your app is difficult to use, or if there are bottlenecks in their user journey that your quality testing has missed, then updates can be created accordingly.

 Improvements don’t always have to be a reaction to negative feedback.
 Customers could love a certain feature or service that only your app or company provides – either way, you can use this data to focus your efforts.

 If you use customer feedback to map your product development, then let customers know about it.
 Many will be happy to know their voices are heard.
-But why not go above and offer discounts or loyalty points to those who took the time to give feedback after it was used?
+But why not go further and offer discounts or loyalty points to those who took the time to give feedback after it was used?
 This has the potential to create a loyal community of customers and users eager to provide you with good customer data.

 Collecting customer feedback, both negative and positive, is an integral part of the business process.
 Both are valuable and can play an important role in pushing the development of your products or brand to stay ahead.